Jurisdiction overview

 Residents pay Australian income tax on worldwide income.
 Non-residents pay tax only on Australian-source income, which includes income earned on Christmas Island.
 The two tests operate independently.

-Christmas Island residents who are Australian citizens or permanent residents carry a full Australian tax identity — they lodge with the ATO, use myTax, and follow all standard Australian compliance timelines.
+Christmas Island residents who are Australian citizens or permanent residents carry a full Australian tax identity - they lodge with the ATO, use myTax, and follow all standard Australian compliance timelines.
+Anyone moving to or from the island mid-year, or splitting time between Christmas Island and a treaty country, should work through residency status carefully - the expat tax hub covers the cross-border and relocation side of that analysis in more depth than a jurisdiction overview can.

 What are the personal income tax rates?